HTMX and Alpine

 """

-This view demonstrates how we use HqHtmxActionMixin with a view to provide
+Demonstrates using HqHtmxActionMixin with a view to provide

 """

-urlname = "sg_htmx_todo_list_example"
+urlname = 'sg_htmx_todo_list_example'

 template_name = 'styleguide/htmx_todo/main.html'